 Mission and History

-The Office of Research and Economic Development provides support and strategic direction to faculty, staff and students for research and creative endeavors resulting in scholarship, innovation, economic development, and community engagement.
+Mission Statement.
+The Office of Research and Engagement provides support and strategic direction to faculty, staff, and students for research and creative endeavors resulting in scholarship, innovation, economic development, and community engagement.
 Fostering a culture of research integrity, the Office promotes a vigorous and robust learning environment, supports innovation, and facilitates reciprocal partnerships that transform the public research university for the 21st century, making a difference in the lives of students and the communities it serves.

 UNCG created the Office of Research in 1999 to report to the Provost in the Division of Academic Affairs.
 As the newly-established Associate Provost for Research (APR), Dr. Peter Alfonso directed this office.
 In the spring of 2001, Dr. Rosemary Wander replaced Alfonso, first as an Interim APR and then, in August 2002, as the second APR to head the Office of Research.
 At this time, the name of the unit changed to the Office of Research and Public/Private Sector Partnerships, reflecting the broadening mission of the office.